3 Types of

-The use of medical marijuana was legalized in November 2010 through proposition 203 (Arizona Medical Marijuana Act).
-The Medical Marijuana Act allows state-licensed doctors to recommend medical marijuana to Arizona patients who have qualified conditions.
+Arizona legalized the use of medical marijuana in November 2010 through proposition 203 (Arizona Medical Marijuana Act).
+The Medical Marijuana Act allows state-licensed doctors to recommend medical marijuana to Arizona patients who have qualifying conditions.
 These conditions include Alzheimer’s Disease, Cancer, Chronic pain, Crohn’s Disease, Glaucoma, PTSD, Hepatitis C, and HIV/AIDS.

 With an Arizona medical marijuana card, the patient can possess up to 2.5 ounces at any time and purchase up to 2.5 ounces of marijuana from a state-licensed dispensary every two weeks.
 Arizona will charge a DUI even if the person is using marijuana legally.
 If you are driving under the influence of marijuana, DUI to the slightest degree can be charged.